Sedherthe/loc8r/learnings/README.md

 	- --skipTests : To skip installation of some testing files.
 	- --directory : to specify the folder where you want the applicatio to be generated.
 	- --defaults : forces defualt Angular settings to be used.
+- ng serve : Use this command to run the angular app.
+Don't forget to go to the location of your installation directory.

+## Updating the Angular Version

+##### Windows

+- Open your powershell on Administrator Mode
+- npm uninstall -g angular-cli
+- npm cache verify
+-